Executive Education – Open Enrollment Programmes

 Peter Zemsky, Professor of Strategy

-Strategy in the Age of Digital Disruption provides the strategic tools, concepts and perspectives that will allow you to develop a strategic response to the new digital possibilities and to then align your organisation for effective strategy execution.
+Strategy in the Age of AI and Digital Disruption is an online course that provides the strategic tools, concepts and perspectives that will allow you to develop a strategic response to the new digital possibilities and to then align your organisation for effective strategy execution.
 It will support you in becoming more proactive in the digital domain, help you turn digital threats into opportunities, and allow you to leverage digital to create competitive advantage and enhanced performance.

 Phanish Puranam, Professor of Strategy, The Roland Berger Chaired Professor of Strategy and Organisation Design

-Transforming Your Business with AI gives you a deep understanding of how AI is deployed in business, so that you can see what it can (and cannot) do for you and your organisation.
-The programme equips you with practical frameworks and templates to work with data scientists and programmers, showing you how to commission analysis and analyse the results you receive.
+Transforming Your Business with AI is an online course that will equip you with practical frameworks to work with data scientists and programmers, showing you how to commission analysis, analyse the results you receive, to accelerate productivity and competitive edge for your organisation.

 MBA Electives